Updated: January 2018

 only 3.94 grams per hour with the door closed.

 Fireplaces are generally the least efficient wood burning technology of all, and typically provide between 0 – 10% efficiency.
-Luckily, most fireplaces are used only occasionally, not as a source of home heating.
+Luckily, most fireplaces are used only occasionally, not as a primary source of home heating.

-New fireplace technology has been recently developed to help make fireplaces a more clean wood-burning option.
-Renaissance Fireplaces received a EPA Clean Air Excellence award for their Rumford 1,000 model.
+New technology has been developed in the past decade to help make fireplaces a cleaner, more efficient wood-burning option.
+For example, Renaissance Fireplaces received a EPA Clean Air Excellence award for their Rumford 1,000 model.

 Fireplaces are not regulated by the EPA, but the EPA has worked with industry to develop a set of voluntary standards for fireplaces.
-The site includes a list of qualifying fireplaces as well as program partners.
+The EPA’s website includes a list of qualifying fireplaces as well as program partners.
 Washington is the only state to require that fireplaces meet certain emission standards.